 The University's research strategy shows its commitment to enhancing its research capacity and building its community of postgraduate and postdoctoral researchers.
-Institute of Education staff have successfully supported a number of students to completion at doctoral level.
-The Institute is also seeking to increase the number of staff and the quality of work submitted to the next research assessment and will be submitting to the Education Unit of Assessment in REF 2014.
+It is also seeking to increase the number of staff and the quality of work submitted to the next research assessment.
+It submitted staff to the unit of assessment for Allied Health Professions and Studies at RAE 2008 where 45% of its work was recognised as being of international standard or better and will submit to the unit of assessment for Allied Health Professions, Dentistry, Nursing and Pharmacy in REF 2014.
+The growth in research and knowledge transfer at the University of Worcester has been considerable and this is reflected in the number of students who have both registered for PhDs and completing their studies.